 Stop at Krupps Mini Mart in Twin Lakes for something to eat, hot coffee, gas, sparkplugs or belts.
 You will usually find some great pasties waiting, along with delicious broasted chicken and sandwiches.
-If you want a weeks lodging or just to spend the night contact Richard and Sandy at Krupps Resort, or the newly opened Hallmark Hut.
+If you want a weeks lodging or just to spend the night contact Richard and Sandy at Krupps Resort, or the Hallmark Hut.

 Twin Lakes is the highest snowfall area in the midwest with an average snowfall of 390 inches.
 The snowfall in this part of the country is perfect for snowmobiling.
 It isn't measured in inches, it's measured by feet ! (usually around 16-20 feet between December and April.)

 The trail continues on for about 15.5 miles to the trailhead at Adventure Mountain.
 Near the park, the trail parallels M-26 for a few miles.
 After crossing M-26 you will enter the trail's most scenic section, which stretches nearly 11 miles.
 The highlights include crossing the Firesteel River (on three successive steel bridges that total 1,288 feet in length and have a maximum clearance over the water of 85 feet).